Throne Cup: After Independence: Birth of the Throne Cup

 The Moroccan Throne Cup, known in French as Coupe du Trône, is the oldest official football cup competition in Morocco.
 It was first held in the 1956–57 season, shortly after Morocco gained independence, making it a symbolic tournament that reflects both national pride and footballing heritage.

-From its inception, the competition has adopted a knockout format, open to clubs from all tiers of the Moroccan football league system.
-This inclusive structure allows amateur and lower-division clubs the rare opportunity to face top-tier teams, often producing surprise results and "giant-killing" stories that have become part of the cup’s unique charm.
+The competition has used a knockout format open to clubs from all tiers of the Moroccan football league system since its inception.
+This allows amateur and lower-division clubs to compete against top-tier teams, occasionally producing unexpected results known as "giant-killings."

 The first-ever winner of the Throne Cup was MC Oujda, who also won the first two editions consecutively (1957, 1958), marking a strong early presence.
 Over time, however, AS FAR (the Royal Army team) became the tournament’s most successful club, winning the title a record 12 times, followed closely by Wydad AC and FAR’s traditional rivals Raja CA.

 The final is typically played at neutral venues and is one of the most watched domestic matches in Moroccan football.
 Notable stadiums such as Stade Mohammed V in Casablanca and Prince Moulay Abdellah Stadium in Rabat have hosted many finals over the years.

 In addition to the prestige, the winner of the Throne Cup earns qualification for the CAF Confederation Cup, adding a continental dimension to the stakes.
 The cup also plays a vital role in giving exposure to young talents and smaller clubs, sometimes acting as a springboard for players’ careers.

 The competition has survived through decades of Moroccan football evolution, political transitions, and club transformations, and continues to be a key highlight of the national football calendar.
 It represents not just sporting glory but also a deep connection between football and Moroccan national identity.